gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Deprecated `CollectionBuilder` interface removed.
 - Deprecated `ManagedSet` interface removed.
+- Interface `JvmBinaryTasks` removed, replaced with `JarBinarySpec.TasksCollection`, for consistency with the native binaries.
+- Method `JvmBinarySpec.getTasks()` removed, replaced with `JarBinarySpec.getTasks()`.
 - The `assemble` task now builds only those binaries for components defined in `components`.
 It does not build binaries for test suites defined in `testSuites`.
 - The `LanguageBasePlugin` has been split into two separate plugins: `LanguageBasePlugin` and `BinaryBasePlugin`.
 - The `LanguageBasePlugin` no longer applies the full component model.